 All teachers must balance professionalism with practicality and school culture when choosing their work attire.
 Jeans might be OK in one school system but not allowed in another.
 Some teachers may enjoy getting dressed every morning while some see it as another chore.
-One trend I am seeing in my art teacher online groups is that art teachers love nothing better than finding a clothing items that showcases artists.
-It’s the t shirt you discovered at TJ Maxx with a Keith Haring image on the front that becomes your favorite.
-In addition to discount stores like TJ Maxx, I am also a fan of consignment stores, thrift stores and even yard sales.
+One trend I am seeing in my art teacher online groups is that art teachers love nothing better than finding clothing items that showcase artists.
+It’s the t-shirt you discovered at TJ Maxx with a Keith Haring image on the front that becomes your favorite.
+In addition to discount stores like TJ Maxx, I am also a fan of consignment stores, thrift stores, and even yard sales.
 When you are in danger of being splattered with paint, there is little point to sinking a lot of money into your clothes.
 I also like to have a little fun with my wardrobe too and here are some ideas to add a little artistic touch to your wardrobe.

 All the images below are clickable and will bring you to the product.
 It’s often the little details that people love the most.
 I also want to call out the apron.
 Every art teacher needs an apron, it’ll save your clothes for sure.
 Buy a sturdy apron with pockets, like the one below from